 The city is known for its proximity to the Blythe Intaglios, ancient geoglyphs etched into the desert floor by Native American cultures.
 These mysterious figures are a testament to the region’s rich history and attract visitors from around the world.

-Blythe’s location it a popular destination for boating, fishing, and kayaking, providing endless opportunities for adventure.
+Blythe’s location makes it a popular destination for boating, fishing, and kayaking, providing endless opportunities for adventure.
 Despite its desert surroundings, Blythe boasts a welcoming community and a variety of amenities, making it a great base for exploring the area’s natural and cultural treasures.

 Where is Blythe?